JennyL5/yformatics/year-1/calculus/part-2/integration/notes.md

 $$A = \displaystyle\lim_{x \to \infty} \displaystyle\sum\limits_{k=1}^{n} f(x_k)\Delta x$$

-Where each f(x) is the point at which each rectangle meets each rectangle and $\Delta x$ is the width of each rectangle which can be calculated by:
+Where each $f(x)$ is the point at which each rectangle meets each rectangle and $\Delta x$ is the width of each rectangle which can be calculated by:

 $$\Delta x = \dfrac{b - a}{n}$$